chromatic-protocol/docs/docs/contracts/reference/core/ChromaticLiquidator.md

 Liquidates a position in a market.

-_Can only be called by the dedicated message sender._

 | Name | Type | Description |
 | ---- | ---- | ----------- |
 | market | address | The address of the market contract. |